 - Incomplete abortion, which may need to be followed by surgical abortion

 - An ongoing pregnancy if the procedure doesn’t work

-- Heavy or persistent bleeding
+- Heavy and prolonged bleeding

 - Damage to the cervix